Groovy52/Groovy52.github.io/_projects/saldnet.md

 beds and wheelchairs
 - Strict privacy regulations preventing RGB-based perception → depth-only sensing required

-As a result, models trained on datasets such as KITTI or Waymo suffer from strong domain shift
+As a result, models trained on datasets such as KITTI or Waymo are severely affected by domain shift when applied to hospital environments.

 ---

 ## 3. Challenges

-The project addressed four key problems:
+Four key challenges were addressed in this SALD-Net:

 ### 3-1.
 Domain Gap
-The lack of domain-specific datasets and the presence of occluded or specialized objects (e.g., beds, wheelchairs) pose significant challenges
+The lack of domain-specific datasets and the presence of occluded or specialized objects (e.g., beds and wheelchairs) introduce significant detection difficulty.

 ### 3-2.
 Sensor Noise & Low Resolution
-Flash LiDAR introduced outliers and unclear object boundaries
+Flash LiDAR data are characterized by outliers and indistinct object boundaries.

 ### 3-3.
 Class Imbalance
-Wheelchairs and beds appeared far less frequently than people
+Wheelchairs and beds occur far less frequently than people, resulting in skewed training distributions.

 ### 3-4.
 Occlusion & Overlapping Objects
-Dense multi-object motion made instance separation extremely difficult
+Dense multi-object motion makes instance separation highly challenging.

 ---